phalcon/invo/README.md

 ## License

-Contractor is open-sourced software licensed under the [New BSD License][8].
+Contractor is open-sourced software licensed under the MIT License.